The role of nicotine31 Dec 2017 · 3 min read

 and it can increase a person’s heart rate and blood pressure.

 Certain people – including pregnant or breastfeeding women and people with heart disease, severe high blood pressure, or diabetes – should not use products that contain nicotine.
-Minors should not use or have access to tobacco or nicotine-containing products.
+Youth should not use or have access to tobacco or nicotine-containing products.